CuckooDuo/CuckooDuo/testbed/README.md

 * `test_latency.cpp`: Test program for latency at different load factor
 * `test_large_latency.cpp`: Test program for latency at different load factor on large-scale workloads
 * `test_multi.cpp`: Test program for throughput with different thread number
-* `test_multi_insert.cpp`: Test program for insert throughput with 16 threads at different load factor
+* `test_multi_lf.cpp`: Test program for throughput with 16 threads at different load factor
 * `test_large_multi.cpp`: Test program for throughput with different thread number on large-scale workloads
 * `test_hybrid_single.cpp`: Test program for latency on hybrid workloads with single thread
 * `test_hybrid_multi.cpp`: Test program for throughput on hybrid workloads with multiple thread